-Many real estate professionals & financial institutions have referred their customers to our website, while others wanted to be able to embed our calculators on their sites.
-We created a variety of options to syndicate our calculators.
+Many real estate professionals & financial institutions have referred their customers to our website, while others requested to syndicate our calculators on their sites.
+We created a variety of options to embed our calculator tools.
 We also published an online real estate marketing guide many years ago.
 It has been updated periodically, though the structure of the web has changed greatly since this site was launched.
 Some of the big picture changes are:

 We have added many other features to the site including things like a button for sharing calculations, a printer-friendly option to print the results of a calculation, & a variety of more specific calculators to enable things like comparing the amortization of fixed and adjustable mortgages side-by-side.
 As the web evolves we will keep up with important changes.

 Throughout our website there are many tables offering rich data to help prospective home buyers navigate the mortgage market.
-This data is sourced directly from highly credible resources including the United States Census, The Federal Reserve, or the Home Mortgage Disclosure Act (HMDA).
+This data is sourced directly from credible sources including the United States Census, The Federal Reserve, or the Home Mortgage Disclosure Act (HMDA).

 Our site has been referenced by numerous popular newspapers like the New York Times & The San Francisco Chronicle along with being referenced by other popular consumer destinations like HGTV.
+Financial publications like Forbes & The Motley Fool also regularly refer to our website.
 If you have any media inquiries you can contact us at .gro.rotaluclacegagtrom@ofni

 We have interviewed many influential voices in personal finance over the years on our blog, however we do not respond to guest post requests or requests to sell links.
 Those types of emails are immediately flagged as spam and discarded.

 Use the contact form below if you would like to advertise directly with us.
 Please note that we require a minimum ad buy of $5,000 in any direct media deal.
 We are also rather exclusive with which ads we will carry.
-We have placed relevancy first & have avoided things that tend to annoy users like ads with sounds, or visually distracting "punch the monkey" ads, in-text hover ads, and various forms of automated pop ups, auto-playing videos and the like.
+We have placed relevancy first & have avoided things that tend to annoy users like ads with sounds, or visually distracting "punch the monkey" ads, in-text hover ads, and various forms of automated pop ups, auto-playing videos and other such distractive nuisances.

 I work in the mortgage industry and would like to discuss setting up an advertising partnership.
 I know it is possible to advertise to users directly on your website which I may be interested in, but I wanted to specifically ask if it would be possible for me to “rent” pixel space on your site.